Coder4916/Match-Maker/README.md

 ### **1. Strategy Plane**

-UX research was carried out through discussion with:
+UX research included:

-- Friends and family, specifically my 5 year old daughter.
+- Discussion with friends and family, specifically my 5 year old daughter.
-- Work colleagues
+- Advice from work colleagues, discussing retro memory games they have enjoyed.
+- Online gaming to get a feel for different platforms, and what was included etc.

 ### **User Stories**